Resources

 Ekta Agarwal Hr1510mjmry Unsplash

-Regular exercise is important in reducing the risk of Type 2 diabetes and dementia but also in helping to reduce the impact of several other diseases, such as osteoporosis, diabetes, high blood pressure, heart disease and stroke.
+Regular exercise is important in reducing the risk of Heart Disease, Type 2 diabetes and dementia but also in helping to reduce the impact of several other diseases and conditions such as osteoporosis, high blood pressure and stroke.
 Even a little activity can improve balance, strength, muscle power and blood pressure.

 Regular exercise helps with